eonfluxor/flask/README.md

 Flask data mutations are performed using Mixers.
 A mixer is a transactional closure where you can access an modify given substance properties.
 There are two types of mixers:

 * **Substance Mixer** These are declared as enumerations and passed as part of a `ReactiveSubstace` subclass definition.
 Internally the substance optionally subscribes to the cases where it needs to respond with internal data mutations inside a State Transaction context.
-* **Flask Mixer** These can be used anywhere by accessing the substances bound to a given `FlaskClass` instance.
-Calling `flask.mix( substance)`lets you declare a closure that includes a weak pointer to the requested substance in a State Transaction context where you can mutate the substance properties.
+* **Flask Mixer** These can be used anywhere by accessing the substances bound to a given `Reactor` instance.
+Calling `reactor.mix( substance)`lets you declare a closure that includes a weak pointer to the requested substance in a State Transaction context where you can mutate the substance properties.

 So while *Substance Mixers* can be applied across all substances sharing the same observers the *Flask Mixers* are intended for more specific transformations and had the advantage of mutating multiple substances through the use of a `ChainReaction`.